Restorations for Renewing Your Smile

 Ideally, with a strong oral hygiene routine and regular dental care, teeth would last a lifetime.
 With your smile in such constant use, this is rarely the case.
 Accidents can happen, leaving tooth enamel damaged and worn, and dental infection can jeopardize your oral health and overall wellness.
 Luckily, at Gundersen Dental, our restorative dentistry services are all about preserving the function, health, and beauty of your smile.

 With an extensive skillset and long-standing passion for helping others, Drs.
 Tyler and Broc Gundersen provide restorative procedures along with top-quality restorations to completely rejuvenate your smile.
-Contact our Wenatchee dental practice to schedule your consultation today!
+Contact our Wenatchee, WA, dental practice to schedule your consultation today!

 CALL US: (509) 663-4436 REQUEST APPOINTMENT